Israeli company Galmed gets positive trial results for liver drug

-TEL AVIV (Reuters) - Galmed Pharmaceuticals said on Tuesday patients in a mid-stage trial for its treatment for NASH, a fatty liver disease linked to obesity, showed a statistically significant reduction in liver fat.
+TEL AVIV, June 12 (Reuters) - Galmed Pharmaceuticals said on Tuesday patients in a mid-stage trial for its treatment for NASH, a fatty liver disease linked to obesity, showed a statistically significant reduction in liver fat.

 The results will allow Galmed to meet with regulators as soon as possible and discuss a pivotal Phase 3 study design, Galmed CEO Allen Baharaff said.